xiaopc/Fyoung-Keygen/README.md

 ## Sketch

-Decompile from v2.23 macOS dialer(single dialing).
+Decompile from v2.23 macOS dialer.

 The keygen can generate the true username of PPPoE dial.

-**Notice: This keygen doesn't handle the heartbeat packets, so the connection may be aborted every 24 hours more or less.**

 &copy; 2018 xiaopc, all rights reserved & profitable use forbidden.